Westchester Wilderness Walk - Pound Ridge, New York

 At the next junction, you should turn right at a sign “South Loop – to Kiosk” and go through Wedge Walk Rock, a narrow passage between two boulders.
 You’ll soon pass the aptly named TV Antenna Rock and descend to a stream.
 The trail turns right and follows along the stream on large rocks, with the stream directly below (this section of the trail is called the Streambed Steps and is marked with blue paint blazes).
-After a short distance, the trail turns left and climbs rock steps to the left of a large boulder.
+After a short distance, the trail turns left and climbs rock steps to the right of a large boulder.
 It passes Fowler’s Rock and Pauley’s Point Rock and then runs near the edge of an escarpment, with views over a wetland below.